 “What is Love?”
 Song Analysis (5 pts)

-Students will select a song that represents, in their perspective, the concept of “Love.”
-Students will analyze the lyrics of the song and identify aspects of societal norms/expectations, personal experience, or social expectations.
+You will select a song that represents, in your perspective, the concept of “Love.”
+You will analyze the lyrics of the song and identify aspects of societal norms/expectations, personal experience, or social expectations.
 Does the song have a realistic view of what love is?
 Is your song a commercialized representation of love?
 Is your song what you think love “should” be?
 Students will share the song and present their analysis to their classmates.

-Students will select one example of Forbidden Love that is not already presented in the class.
-Students will conduct research about the personal and contextual factors around this example of forbidden love.
-To build a robust case, this assignment will emphasize library and archival literacy through Open Educational Resources.
-Details and guidance about how to conduct the “case study” methodology will be provided in class.
+You will select one example of Forbidden Love that is not already presented in the class.
+You will then conduct research about the personal and contextual factors around this example of forbidden love.
+To build a robust case study, this assignment draws from archival methodologies made available through the library and Open Educational Resources.